 Bilt Rewards Partner: Marriott Bonvoy

 The first thing you’ll need to do is log into your Bilt Rewards account and make sure your Marriott Bonvoy account is linked.
 If it’s not, simply follow the onscreen instructions to verify your identity and get those connected.
-When you’re ready to transfer your Bilt points, choose ”Rewards,” then “Transfer” from the tabs at the top of the page.
-Lastly, select “Hotels” to bring up the list of available partners.

 From here, click on the “Transfer” button under Marriott Bonvoy.
-The next page will ask how many Bilt points you’d like to convert (in 1,000-point increments, up to 500,000 per day) and list any minimum transfer requirements (1,000 for Bilt Silver status and higher or 2,000 for Bilt Blue members).
+The next page will ask how many Bilt points you’d like to transfer (in 1,000-point increments, up to 500,000 per day) and list any minimum transfer requirements (1,000 for Bilt Silver status and higher or 2,000 for Bilt Blue members).

-Remember that you’re going to have to convert your points from Marriott Bonvoy to Southwest at a 3:1 transfer ratio in the next step, so pick an amount that is 3X the final amount you’ll need.
 For instance, if my redemption requires a total of 25,000 Rapid Rewards points, I’d have to convert 75,000 points from Marriott Bonvoy to cover it.
 I would end up scoring an extra 5,000 bonus miles for every 60,000 points I transfer from Marriott Bonvoy to Southwest, so that’s a nice perk.

 Click “Next” and review your transfer details, check the terms and conditions box at the bottom, and finally, “Confirm transfer.”

 Next, choose Southwest Rapid Rewards from the Frequent Flyer Program drop-down menu, and enter your membership number and how many points you want to transfer.
+Marriott points transfer to Southwest at a 3:1 ratio, with an extra 5,000 points for every 60,000 transferred.

 On the last page, fill in any additional details, then click “Transfer points now.”
 It should go through immediately or within 24 hours.